 Katherine loves assisting both juniors and seniors at ACE with their English, and helping struggling primary maths learners to grasp key concepts using hands-on maths materials.
 Katherine is a New Zealand registered and experienced primary school teacher.
 She comes from a science research background and is also a published author and an experienced ESL teacher.
 She has taught English language, literature and grammar from pre-school through to tertiary level in New Zealand and Hong Kong.

-Evan Barker - BA (Languages), RSA CELTA, Dip CELTA, Grad Dip Tch, Post Grad Dip Educational Leadership
+Evan Barker – BA (Languages), RSA CELTA, Dip CELTA, Grad Dip Tch, Post Grad Dip Educational Leadership, M.A.
+Ed.

 Evan has 12 years primary teaching experience, and 14 years teaching secondary and tertiary ESL students in New Zealand, New Caledonia and Hong Kong.
-Evan teaches in a North-West school and lends his considerable Special Educational Needs knowledge and educational management experience to ACE.
+Evan is deputy principal in a North-West school and lends his considerable Special Educational Needs knowledge and educational management experience to ACE.

 Our qualified teachers have successfully helped thousands of Y1-Y13 North Shore (and beyond) students achieve in the areas of Maths, English, Spelling, Writing, Reading and Science through high-quality and personalised tuition.